 What Should You Avoid Doing?

-Training your dog not to growl and understanding the causes are great, but it’s just as important for your safety to know what not to do in these situations.
-The Belgian Malinois is a powerful breed, so knowing how to calmly defuse things is essential.
+Training your dog not to growl and understanding the causes is great, but it’s just as important for your safety to know what not to do in these situations.
+The Belgian Malinois is a powerful breed, so knowing how to defuse things calmly is essential.

-First and foremost, never physically intervene when your dog is growling or acting aggressive.
-This might cause your dog to think you’re acting against it or cause an accidental reaction, but either way misdirected aggression can be dangerous when dealing with a Malinois.
+First and foremost, never physically intervene when your dog is growling or acting aggressively.
+This might cause your dog to think you’re acting against it or cause an accidental reaction, but either way, misdirected aggression can be dangerous when dealing with a Malinois.

-Lastly, bringing an authoritative or forceful approach toward the Malinois is a mistake.
+Lastly, bringing an authoritative or forceful approach toward Malinois is a mistake.
 They respond best to calm and care, so telling or yelling at them to do something can provoke them.
-Be patient as the owner of a Belgian Malinois, because they love their owners.
+Be patient as the owner of a Belgian Malinois because they love their owners.

 Hints of Aggression

 Growling isn’t the only way that a Malinois will tell you it’s upset, so here are a few other physical indicators of aggression to watch out for: